-- You receive daily access to the Outdoor Blues Café.
+- Daily access to the Outdoor Blues Café

-- You receive daily parking tickets at the War Museum for each day of the festival
+- Daily parking tickets at the War Museum for each day of the festival

-- You receive tickets to share with family and friends.
+- Tickets to share with family and friends.

-- You receive appreciation events like the Volunteer Appreciation Party and off-season parties
+- Appreciation events like the Volunteer Appreciation Party and off-season parties

 - Smart Serve Certification